 Any subdomain created for the domain on a webserver that uses a wildcard certificate will use the same certificate.
 For example, a webserver with a wildcard certificate is hosting the domain https://example.com.
 Anyone with access to the webserver can set up a subdomain, https://phishing.example.com, on the webserver using the wildcard certificate.
 Visitors to the phishing site do not realize that they are on the phishing site because their browsers establish an HTTPS connection using the legitimate wildcard certificate.

-Setting up a subdomain is exactly how cyber-criminals exploited a wildcard certificate security issue on the Malaysian Police portal and used the portal for a phishing attack, as described in the following chalk talk.
+Setting up a subdomain is exactly how cyber-criminals exploited a wildcard certificate security issue on the Malaysian Police portal in the summer of 2013 and used the portal for a phishing attack.

-In the last five years malware designed to steal keys and certificates has proliferated, and a thriving marketplace for stolen certificates has sprung up.
-The recently discovered Mask malware presents yet another example of how cybercriminals compile malicious code to steal keys and certificates.
+In the last five years, malware designed to steal keys and certificates has proliferated, and a thriving marketplace for stolen certificates has sprung up.
+The work of BlackTech and its use of PLEAD and DRIGO to steal D-Link certificates for signing malware presents yet another example of how cybercriminals stage attacks to steal organizations’ encryption assets.
 Like compromising a webserver, gaining access to a wildcard certificate’s private key provides an attacker with the ability to impersonate any domain that is using a wildcard certificate (*.example.com).

 A simpler option than compromising a CA is to trick a CA into issuing a wildcard certificate for a fictitious company.
 Once a hacker has the fictitious company’s wildcard certificate, the hacker can create subdomains and establish phishing sites that masquerade as belonging to any organization.

-Security controls and solutions can dramatically increase the cost of an attack.
+Clearly, attackers are comfortable with using wildcard certificates for phishing emails attacks and other attacks.
+Fortunately, security controls and solutions can help block an attack.
 By putting these defenses in place, you increase the effort that a malicious actor must take to compromise your network.
 Your goal is to make compromising your network so expensive that cyber-criminals would rather focus their attention on someone else.
 As the saying goes: When a lion chases you, you don’t need to be the fastest runner; you just have to be faster than the person behind you.

 You can make your organization more costly to exploit by avoiding wildcard certificates.
 Although wildcard certificates make business operations simpler, they provide tremendous opportunity to any cyber-criminal who compromises your webserver or steals a wildcard certificate’s private key.